DesarrolloIberfurgo/iberfurgo/wp-content/plugins/elementskit-lite/readme.txt

 With ElementsKit we have Layout library features where over 7+ ready-made homepage available and 300+ ready-made sections available.
 Just click the layout icon and insert it into your site, it's so easy to use without any hassle like importing JSON.
 You will get a complete native feel when you use this.

 == 250+ Ready blocks ==
-Elements Kit All in one elementor addon comes with 250+ readymade blocks.
+ElementsKit All in one elementor addon comes with 250+ readymade blocks.
 Make any website on the fly with readymade blocks from the Exclusive layout kit library.
 You don't need to create from scratch just input the design from the layout kit library and modify according to your need that’s it.
 Your site is now ready to launch.

 == Modular based and Lightweight  ==
-Elements Kit build optimization in mind.
+ElementsKit build optimization in mind.
 We develop our plugin Modular based so if you don't need any addons.
-You can enable/disable specific elements from the Elements Kit option panel to prevent overloading your website with Extra  CSS or JS code you will not use which helps your website have a blazing fast performance.
+You can enable/disable specific elements from the ElementsKit option panel to prevent overloading your website with Extra  CSS or JS code you will not use which helps your website have a blazing fast performance.

 == Completely Customizable  ==
 Every elementor widgets have Huge customizable options to control any widgets according to your needs.
 You can build any style you want with our plugin.